People or Land: What do we need most?

 When Shelterforce put out a call for readers to define “community control of land” in 2018, the most common responses included principles such as: “the desire to remove land from speculative, profit-driven cycles;” “permanent affordability;” and “creating healthier places to live through collective decisionmaking.”[7]
 Yet the nuances of community ownership are in the details.

-You will read more about the Resilient Communities Project here at NWPCC as they are part of our content team for this website and our newsletters.
-Please check out their new website.
-Thank you for sharing RCP with friends looking for community (on land) and thanks for subscribing to our Newsletter.
+Thank you for sharing this with friends looking for community (on land) and thanks for subscribing to our Newsletter.